nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/GRUNT_INTRO.md

 In your terminal, be in the directory that contains your `Gruntfile.js` and then type in `grunt` and watch it start up.
 Come see a learning team member if it doesn't start correctly.

+## Configuring New Projects

+Now that you have your Food API project directory set up with all the files and configuration needed, you can follow these steps when you create a new project to run these automated tasks.

+1. Create your new project directory
+1. Create an `api` sub-directory
+1. Create a `src` sub-directory
+1. Create a `src/scripts` sub-directory
+1. Create a `src/lib` sub-directory
+1. Now you can copy the following items from `food-api/src/lib` to the `lib` directory of your new project.
+    * The `grunt` directory
+    * The `Gruntfile.js` file
+    * The `package.json` file

+Once those are copied over, `cd` to the `lib` directory of your new project and run the `npm install` command.